The 2017 Vasa Ride was on March 19th. Thanks so much for joining us!

 About the Vasa Ride:

 WABA’s Vasa Ride, a tribute to the Swedish Vasaloppet ski race, is the first organized ride of the year for many area bicyclists.
-Riders choose from a 16-mile route through DC or a 31- or 59-mile route through the rolling hills of Montgomery County, MD and Washington, DC.
+Riders choose from a 7-mile or 16-mile route through DC or a 31- or 59-mile route through the rolling hills of Montgomery County, MD and Washington, DC.
 All Vasa Ride participants are invited inside the House of Sweden after the ride to celebrate Spring and enjoy the traditional Swedish treat of warm blueberry soup.

 Vasa Ride Schedule: